nextstrain/nextclade/docs/user/input-files/05-pathogen-config.md

       "174T": ["20H", ...],
       "204T": ["20E"],
       ...
+    },
+    "aaMutLabelMap": {
+      "S:D614G": ["B.1"],
+      ...
     }
   }
 }
 ```

+Both nucleotide (`nucMutLabelMap`) and amino acid (`aaMutLabelMap`) mutations can be labeled.
 Labeled "private" mutations are shown in the tool-tip of the mutation column when mutations "relative to parent" are shown (private mutations) and exported into the tabular output.

-TODO: add amino acid mutations once released.

 > ⚠️ Note that the specification of these mutations breaks with the convention of zero-indexing.
 Instead, these labeled mutations are one-indexed and directly correspond to the mutations displayed in the UI or in the tables.